fmedery/gcs_upload_and_sign/README.md

 ```

 This will:
-- Display all stored URLs with their status
+- Display all stored URLs with their status and number of previous URLs
+- Allow you to:
-- Allow you to delete specific URLs
+  - Delete specific URLs
   - Clean up expired URLs
+  - View URL history for each file
+  - Delete all URLs
 - Manage all URL records interactively

 ## URL Tracking